Line 1 (Saint Petersburg Metro): Transfers

 The transfer on Tekhnologichesky Institut is a cross-platform one.
-Last transfer to the Frunzensko-Primorskaya Line has opened via Pushkinskaya in 2008.
+Last transfer to the Krasnoselsko-Kalininskaya Line has opened via Kirovsky Zavod in 2025.

 Rolling stock

 Two depots serve the line, Avtovo (№ 1) and Severnoe (№ 4), although when the lines separated in 1995 the Severnoe served the northern section whilst the Avtovo, along with other depots took over the southern section.
 As there was a large surplus in the north, conventional railway was used to transfer many of the trains to other depots.
 Upon the reunification of the two sections, the Severnoe depot's park was restored and the line became the first to start using eight-carriage trains, of which currently 34 and 20 trains are assigned respectively to the metro.
 Most of them are E, Em, Ema, and Emx trains built in the 1960s and 1970s.

 Recent developments and future plans

 Given the age of most of the stations on this line, constant renovations take place to restore them.
 The Vladimirskaya and Narvskaya stations closed for reconstruction from autumn 2006 until 2008.
 Debate continues over whether to open the controversial mosaic of Stalin (located on Narvskaya station behind the service room) to the public.
 As of 2016 discussions have begun on extending the line southward.